Glowbom/quests/README.md

 # 2. Deep dive into Glowbom Quests

-Multiple quizzes, design themes, functional buttons...
+Multiple quizzes, design themes, functional buttons.

-This section is currently updating.
-Please stay tuned.
+Video is coming soon...

 # 3. Monetize your app using AdMob